olemb/dbfread/README.rst

 Table attributes
 ----------------

-The table object has a lot of attributes, which can be useful for introspection.
+The table object has a lot of attributes that can be useful for introspection.
 Some simple ones::

     >>> table.name